 Rental real estate

-If you own a rental property and run it like a business, that rental income can count toward your QBI.
-The IRS created a safe harbor rule that makes it easier to prove a rental is a business, it mainly involves keeping certain records and showing you spend time managing the property.
+If you own rental property and operate it as a business, that rental income may count toward your QBI.
+The IRS provides a safe harbor rule to make it easier to qualify the rental as a business, which involves maintaining proper records and demonstrating time spent managing the property.
+This can help dentists maximize the Qualified Business Income Deduction for Dentists.

 Retirement Savings